 In our family meeting, they all agreed that our home was becoming a “war zone” instead of a safe zone for each other.

 Remember that family mission statement we came up with?
 Well here’s where it came into play in our daily life.
-One of the statements is, “Our home is a safe place…” so I mentioned that in our family meeting.
+One of the statements in our mission statement is, “Our home is a safe place…” so I mentioned that in our family meeting.
 I talked about how the unkind words they are exchanging are making our home a “war zone”.

 Learning life skills…